How to Replace a UV Lamp

 Before changing a UV lamp, it's best to refer to the owner's manual for your specific UV system.
 There are many different UV system manufacturers, and the instructions provided are meant to be only a general guideline.

 - Press the pressure button to release the pressure from the cartridges.

 - Unplug the power.
 There may be an alarm that goes off as a warning.

-- Check to make sure the UV system is not too warm.
+- Cool System.
+Check to make sure the UV system is not too warm.
 You may want to allow the system to cool down for 10 minutes.

-- Carefully remove the protective cover or safety cap (at the top of the UV system) by squeezing the tabs, but make sure the lamp plug wires remain connected.
+- Carefully remove safety cap or protective cover (at the top of the UV system) by squeezing the tabs, but make sure the VU lamp plug wires remain connected.

 - Remove the lamp plug, but make sure the strain relief wires remain connected.

-- You may consider putting on latex gloves before removing the lamp or sleeve, you can protect the lamp and sleeve from oils on skin can damage the UV lamp and sleeve.
+- Put on latex gloves.
+By putting on latex gloves before removing the lamp or sleeve, you can protect the lamp and sleeve from oils on skin that can cause damage.

 - Remove the lamp/sleeve assembly along with the sleeve bolt from the chamber.